Conejo Community Center and Park Assessment Project

 Our mission is to plan for the replacement of Conejo Community Center and renovate the Park as necessary through a comprehensive assessment process by engaging the public, stakeholders, and staff.

-Should you have further questions that are not answered here, feel free to contact Andrew Mooney, Senior Park Planner, at firstname.lastname@example.org or 805-381-1218.
+Should you have further questions that are not answered here, feel free to contact Andrew Mooney, Parks and Planning Administrator, at firstname.lastname@example.org or 805-381-1218.